Creating the Right Menu for Your Website: Top 6 Options in 2016

 Like road signs on a highway, your site visitors rely on your menu to navigate site and find the exact information they’re looking for.
 No matter what direction you’re partial to, from vertical to horizontal, scrolling or icon based, the right menu will take your site visitors where they need to go.

-Horizontal menus are the default choice for website creators around the world, and for good reason too!
+Horizontal website menus are the default choice for website creators around the world, and for good reason too!
 If you’re catering to a crowd that wants to find their bottom line, without fiddling around with new-fangled menu choice, look no further.
 These user-friendly units are a staple on the top of website screens from browsers to favorite blogs, so navigating with them is near fool-proof.

 This menu is also the best option if you have a long list of submenus or dropdowns under each main menu category.